 - Patient leaflet: Information for Patients with Endometrial Cancer July 2021: Your genetics appointment and testing for Lynch syndrome .
 This document is mentioned in the training.
 Ideally, it should be given to eligible patients prior their appointment for genetic counselling for Lynch syndrome.

-- Patient specific web page: If your patient has further questions about Lynch syndrome or genetic testing you can direct them to the dedicated patient specific information web page, http://rmpartners.nhs.uk/lynch-syndrome-information/ (the link for this website can also be found in the patient leaflet above).
+- Patient specific web pages: If your patient has further questions about Lynch syndrome or genetic testing you can direct them to the dedicated patient specific information web page.